 A 2019 study suggests that naringin may protect against alcohol-induced liver steatosis by reducing oxidative stress.

-However, several medications that are metabolized in the liver can interact with grapefruit, so people should check with a doctor before adding grapefruit or grapefruit juice to their diet.
+However, some medications can interact with grapefruit, so people should check with a doctor before adding grapefruit or grapefruit juice to their diet.

 8. Prickly pear

 The fruit and juice of the prickly pear may also be beneficial to liver health.
-A 2014 study in rats with obesity suggests that compounds in the fruit may be beneficial in the treatment of NAFLD.
-However, human studies are necessary to confirm this.
+A 2022 article suggests that prickly pear extracts show beneficial effects on the liver in animal studies.

 9. Plant foods in general